 QUICK TO LEARN!

-They know if you press a button on the remote control they can change the channel.
+They know if you press a button on the remote control they can change over the tv channel.

 This is so with computers or laptops only thing is the younger they are, the worse the outcome will be….. a great toy this is they may be thinking causing mayhem and loosing all your work! ouch!